IIT-EnergySystemModels/oHySEM/doc/rst/Introduction.rst

 With the ability to analyse both short-term operations and long-term asset placement, **oHySEM** provides reliable, actionable insights for managing and expanding hybrid energy systems over both short and long-term decision horizons.

 With **oHySEM**, energy system operators, market participants and researchers can
-   - Optimise the design, operation and market participation of renewable hybrid systems
+   - Optimise the operation and market participation of renewable hybrid systems
    - Seamlessly integrate hydrogen and battery storage into their energy portfolio
    - Make informed decisions on the optimal location and sizing of new facilities